“We fast not to please the Divine, but to cleanse our body.” – Gurudev Sri Sri Ravi Shankar

 Plating

 • Cut the dhokla into big square or triangular pieces.
 Spread the tempering on the dhokla evenly.
-Some serve with coriander mint chutney.
+Serve with coriander mint chutney.

 • You can garnish with coriander leaves, coconut shreds, and pomegranate arils.